Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Experiments

 \subsection{Main Results}

-\textbf{Comparison with Existing Acceleration Methods.} Table \ref{tab:400k} shows the comparison between our proposed VAE-based alignment and Self-Transcendence methods with other acceleration approaches.
-The following observations can be made. \textbf{(1)} Firstly, VAE-based alignment alone achieves competitive results with existing self-contained methods such as Disperse Loss and LayerSync.
+\textbf{Comparison with Existing Acceleration Methods.} Table \ref{tab:400k} shows the comparison between our proposed VAE structure guidance and Self-Transcendence methods with other acceleration approaches.
+The following observations can be made. \textbf{(1)} Firstly, VAE structure guidance alone achieves competitive results with existing self-contained methods such as Disperse Loss and LayerSync.
 This is because semantic structure is mainly learned during the early training stages.
 However, Disperse Loss and LayerSync fail to provide strong and stable guidance in this phase.
-In contrast, our alignment features are derived from a pretrained VAE, and they are fixed during training, making it more stable and easier to guide the learning process. \textbf{(2)} Secondly, our proposed Self-Transcendence method significantly outperforms all other self-contained techniques.
+In contrast, our guiding features are derived from a fixed VAE, making it more stable and easier to guide the learning process. \textbf{(2)} Secondly, our proposed Self-Transcendence method significantly outperforms all other self-contained techniques.
 On SiT-XL/2, our method achieves 7.51 FID with only 80 epochs, outperforming the LayerSync trained for 200 epochs (8.80 FID).
-In addition, Self-Transcendence achieves results comparable to or even better than REPA, which uses external DINO features. \textbf{(3)} Thirdly, our approach also brings substantial improvements to LightningDiT, showing that it can be generalized to different backbones (SiT and DiT) and different VAE latent spaces (SD-VAE\cite{ldm} and VAVAE).
+In addition, Self-Transcendence achieves results comparable to or even better than REPA, which uses external DINO features. \textbf{(3)} Thirdly, our approach also brings substantial improvements to LightningDiT, showing that it can be generalized to

+different backbones (SiT and DiT) and different VAE latent spaces (SD-VAE \cite{ldm} and VAVAE \cite{vavae}).
 Notably, on LightningDiT-XL/1, Self-Transcendence achieves an FID of 3.55 with only 64 epochs of training.

-Finally, although our method requires a pretrained guiding model using VAE-based alignment, this overhead is minimal and worthwhile.
+Finally, although our method requires to train a guiding model using VAE structure guidance, this overhead is minimal and worthwhile.
 As shown in SiT-B/2 and SiT-XL/2, it outperforms the longer-trained baselines by a large margin.
 This demonstrates that a small cost in warm-up training can lead to significant acceleration and performance gains.
 Moreover, compared to the widely used guiding model (DINO), the training for our guiding model is much easier and more efficient without using external data.